MooneyOnMoney.com

 You can file jointly if you were married at any time this year.
 Whether you married on January 1st, June 8th, or December 31st, you can still file jointly as a married couple.
 Under federal tax law, your marital status on the final day of a year determines your filing status.
 This rule also applies to divorcing couples.
 Now that marriage equality is nationally recognized, filing your state taxes is much easier as well.1

-If you are newly married or have not considered filing jointly, remember that most married couples potentially benefit from filing jointly.
+If you are newly married or have not considered filing jointly, remember that many married couples potentially benefit from filing jointly.
 For instance, if you have or want to have children, you will need to file jointly to qualify for the Child and Dependent Care Tax Credit.
 Filing jointly also makes you eligible for Lifetime Learning Credits and the American Opportunity Tax Credit.2

 You can take advantage of portability.
-Your $11.7 million individual lifetime estate and gift tax exclusion may be adjusted upward for inflation in future years, but it will also be portable.
+Your $15 million individual lifetime estate and gift tax exclusion may be adjusted upward for inflation in future years, but it will also be portable.
 Under the portability rules, when one spouse dies without fully using the lifetime estate and gift tax exclusion, the unused portion is conveyed to the surviving spouse’s estate.
-To illustrate, if a spouse dies after using only $2.1 million of the $11.7 million lifetime exclusion, the surviving spouse ends up with a $9.6 million lifetime exclusion.3
+To illustrate, if a spouse dies after using only $2.1 million of the $15 million lifetime exclusion, the surviving spouse ends up with a $12.9 million lifetime exclusion.3

 You have access to the unlimited marital deduction.
-The unlimited marital deduction is the basic deduction that allows one spouse to pass assets at death to a surviving spouse without incurring the federal estate tax.3
+The unlimited marital deduction is the basic deduction that allows one spouse to pass assets at death to a surviving spouse without incurring the federal estate tax.4

 Marriage equality has made things so much simpler.
 The hassle and extra paperwork that some LGBTQ+ couples previously faced at tax time is now, happily, a thing of the past.
 Remember to check the tax laws in your state with the help of a tax or financial professional.